Join me on Twitter

 I will share this with my sister to further understand what we can and cannot do around service dogs.

-2. Avatar delores a cole says:
+2. delores a cole says:

 great information. thank you for sharing.